Skip to content

-Wether it's an intimate portrait of a stranger, a still life of secret PMS behaviors of LENA users, or an obstructed nude of herself, San Francisco based photographer Emily Alexander is obsessed with bringing out the beauty, and emotion, from the unexpected.
+Wether it's an intimate portrait of a stranger, a still life of secret PMS behaviors of Lena users, or an obstructed nude of herself, San Francisco based photographer Emily Alexander is obsessed with bringing out the beauty, and emotion, from the unexpected.
 Alexander's professional work might be in the beauty and fashion industries, but her personal series bring an edge to each subject.
 She mostly shoots women in surrealist lighting or through the gaze of a reflection, challenging us to look closer, ask questions, and sometimes feel a bit uncomfortable.

 We lean in a take an up close and personal look at Alexander's stunning photographs, talking inspiration, collecting Snapchats, and how, without a mother growing up, it was art that helped her forge her own path into womanhood.